 Our Checklist to Help You Lower Copyright Risks

 - Understand basic copyright principles in your own country.
-Copyright laws vary from country-to-country.
+Copyright laws vary from country to country.
 To start, get familiar with what’s protected by copyright, what uses are considered the exclusive rights of a copyright owner and require permission, and the meaning of public domain.
 Also, see our Intellectual Property Primer.

 - Be comfortable with global copyright issues.
 If you’re using third-party content such as an illustration or photograph that you find online, there may be implications of global copyright issues.
 Keep in mind that most uses of online content means a global copyright issue.

 - Learn about how Creative Commons (CC) licenses work.
-Just because an image or article has a CC license does not mean that you can use it for free and without obtaining any copyright permissions.
+Just because an image or article has a CC license doesn’t mean you can use it for free and without obtaining any copyright permissions.
 Each of the six CC licenses is different.
 Some are for commercial use and some for noncommercial use.
-Some require acknowledge of the copyright owner and some allow you to adapt the content.
+Some allow you to adapt the content.
 Each CC license requires attribution of the copyright owner.
 Taking the time to understand how the license on the content you want to use works is essential to keeping your copyright infringement risks to a minimum.

-- Be aware of the difference between a copyright lawyer and the non-lawyer who manages copyright in a library, business or organization.
-Do you have access to a copyright lawyer for the “bigger” copyright issues that require a legal opinion or legal advice, perhaps in the case of being the defendant in a copyright infringement suit?
+- Be aware of the difference between a copyright lawyer and the nonlawyer who manages copyright in a library, business or organization.
+Do you have access to a copyright lawyer for the “bigger” copyright issues that require a legal opinion or legal advice?
+An example could be being the defendant in a copyright infringement suit.
 And who manages the day-to-day copyright issues such as including images in presentation slides or seminar materials?
 Learn how to manage copyright issues without the daily help of a lawyer.

 - Be proactive and have a copyright risk management plan in place, possibly including a Copyright Policy or written copyright guidelines.
 This copyright compliance document can help lead the way when using third-party content on a daily basis.
 It provides a consistent approach to dealing with copyright materials and guidance for everyone in your library, business or organization.

-- Spread the copyright word – educate those around you about copyright and licensing electronic content.
-One of the best ways to lower your risks of copyright infringement is to make all your employees aware of copyright rules, and what you can use without permission, and when and how to obtain copyright permission when you do need to obtain permission.
-Don’t think that you have to invent the wheel when it comes to copyright education – check out our online copyright courses designed to help non lawyers manage copyright issues.
+- Spread the copyright word — educate those around you about copyright and licensing electronic content.
+One of the best ways to lower your risks of copyright infringement is to make all your employees aware of copyright rules, what they can use without permission, and when and how to obtain copyright permission when required.